Azure/sql-action/README.md

 By default, the action would auto-detect the IP Address of the runner to automatically add firewall exception rule.
 These firewall rules will be deleted after the action executes.

 However, this auto-provisioning of firewall rules needs a pre-req that the workflow includes an `azure/login@v1` action before the `azure/sql-action@v1` Action.
-Also, the service principal used in the Azure logic action needs to have elevated permissions, i.e. membership in SQL Security Manager RBAC role, or a similarly high permission in the database to create the firewall rule.
+Also, the service principal used in the Azure login action needs to have elevated permissions, i.e. membership in SQL Security Manager RBAC role, or a similarly high permission in the database to create the firewall rule.

 If the login action is not included, then the sql action would fail with a firewall exception and appropriate messaging.